jgaa/restc-cpp/README.md

  - [ ] Ubuntu LTS

 # Tasks planned for Q1 2017
+- Performance analysis and optimizations for speed and memory footprint
 - Refactor
  - [ ] split the json serialization and HTTP client into independent sub-projects
 - Implement Chunked Requests (chained DataWriter interface)